 Water transferred from Split Rock to Keepit Dam during 2018 and 2019.

-No releases made to Lower Namoi water users during 2019.
+No releases made to Lower Namoi water users during 2019 and for most of 2020.

-First release since December 2018 was made in March 2020 to supply some domestic and stock users.
+First release since December 2018 was made in March 2020 to only supply some domestic and stock users.
+Access is only available to run of the river flows (not regulated releases).

 Natural inflows caused by rainfall in late March 2019 were restricted to town, domestic and stock and high security access only.
 Some useful flows reached Walgett in April.
 Restrictions on access repealed on 6 May 2019.